Hip-Hop (mascot)

-Hip Hop, officially hyphenated Hip-Hop, was the mascot of the Philadelphia 76ers basketball team from January 15, 1998 to November 22, 2011 and the secondary mascot for the 2025-26 season.
-A rabbit character, Hip-Hop usually entertained Sixers fans during halftime and time-outs by performing acrobatic slam dunks from a trampoline, often over an item or person, such as a motorcycle, a Sixer Dancer, a fan, or a ladder.
+Hip-Hop was the mascot of the National Basketball Association (NBA)'s Philadelphia 76ers.
+He served the primary mascot role from January 15, 1998 to November 22, 2011, and the secondary mascot for the 2025-26 season.
+A rabbit character, Hip-Hop usually entertained Sixers fans during halftime and time-outs by performing acrobatic slam dunks from a trampoline, often over an item or person, such as a motorcycle, a dancer, a fan, or a ladder.
 Hip-Hop also appeared at various Sixers publicity events and fundraisers.

-On his way to appearances in events, Hip-Hop rode in a customized van called the Hare-A-Van, visiting as many as 350 locations a year.
-The furthest the Hare-A-Van traveled was on a 5.5-hour trip to Roanoke, Virginia.

-Assisting Hip-Hop at every home game were a sidekick, Lil Hip-Hop (aka Mini Hip-Hop), and a group of helpers, known as the Hare Raisers.

 Hip-Hop was portrayed by Bill Roth, a former United States men's national artistic gymnastics team member who won a gold and two silver medals at the 1995 Pan American Games.
 Reprising the role in 2025-26, Roth was honored by the Sixers with a halftime tribute and framed Hip-Hop jersey during the team's first throwback night of the season.

-It was revealed Hip-Hop would not be returning post lockout under new Sixers ownership.
-Hip-Hop was eventually replaced with Franklin the Dog, the Sixers' current mascot, from February 2015 onward.
+It was revealed Hip-Hop would not be returning under new Sixers ownership, occurring after the NBA 2011 lockout.
+Hip-Hop was eventually replaced with Franklin, the Sixers' current mascot, from February 2015 onward.